noahnkr/portfolio-site/public/posts/linear-perceptron.md

 </div>

-You can clearly see no matter how you draw a single straight line, you can't perfectly seperate the two classes.
+You can clearly see no matter how you draw a single straight line, you can't perfectly separate the two classes.
 Points in opposite corners belong to the same class, meaning you'd need at least two lines or a curved boundary to classify them correctly.

 This is the **XOR Problem**, a classic example that shows the limitations of a single perceptron.

 ### Why This Was a Big Deal

 Back in the 1960s, this wasn't just a small inconvenience, it was a fundamental limitation of machine learning.
-After all, if we couldn't teach a model to seperate four points on a plane—_how could we expect it to solve complex real-world problems?_ This discovery led to the first [AI winter](<https://en.wikipedia.org/wiki/History_of_artificial_intelligence#First_AI_Winter_(1974%E2%80%931980)>), a period where funding and interest in AI dropped sharply.
+After all, if we couldn't teach a model to separate four points on a plane—_how could we expect it to solve complex real-world problems?_ This discovery led to the first [AI winter](<https://en.wikipedia.org/wiki/History_of_artificial_intelligence#First_AI_Winter_(1974%E2%80%931980)>), a period where funding and interest in AI dropped sharply.

 ### The Solution: More Neurons